nicyapi/compile-superhero/README.md

 # Configuration

+## Compile-Hero settings view

+You may want to use the command `Open settings` to open the settings on an easy to configure pane.

+## VSCode settings overview
 Click to open the extension management interface (`Configure Extension Settings`), You can change the path of the project compilation directory, or enable/disable the compilation of any supported file format.

 - Project-wide settings are configured using the standard `settings.json` file (i.e. Workspace Settings).

-# Generate local default config at project
+## Generate local default settings at project

 You might want to locally modify the settings of this extension for easy modification/distribution with the project.

-You can use the `Generate compile-superhero local default config` command to generate it: it will create a `.vscode/settings.json` or add missing entries, to your project folder.
+You can use the `Generate Compile-Superhero's default settings locally` command to generate it: it will create a `.vscode/settings.json` or add missing entries, to your project folder.